rajivsambharya/rajivsambharya.github.io/_publications/2009-10-01-lifted-neural-networks.md

 ---
 title: "Lifted Neural Networks"
 collection: publications
-permalink: /publication/2009-10-01-lifted-neural-networks
+permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about lifted neural networks'
+excerpt: 'This paper is about the number 1.
+The number 2 is left for future work.'
 date: 2018-05-03
 venue: 'Preprint'
 paperurl: 'https://arxiv.org/pdf/1805.01532.pdf'